-For testing, we staggered the starting times of the benchmarks to allow each server to ramp up slowly.
-We began the benchmarks in the following order: WebBench, Microsoft LoadSim, and SysBench.
-Figure 3 shows a timeline for the benchmark runs.
-To obtain the final results, we removed the first and last parts of each benchmark run, and computed the results based on the 30 minutes of peak performance during the SysBench run.
+For testing, we staggered the starting times of the benchmarks to allow the server to ramp up slowly.
+We began with WebBench, which we started and let run for 15 minutes.
+Then we started Microsoft LoadSim and allowed it to run for another 15 minutes before starting SysBench.
+This allowed the server to address each benchmark load before the next one started.
+We set all benchmarks to run for one hour.
+To obtain the final results, we removed the first and last 15 minutes of the hour run, leaving the middle 30 minutes of the run.